azeezabdikarim/DanceToMusicApp/README.md

 In the context of our training dataset of 5 sec clips filmed at 24fps with an audio sample rate of 24khz, our goals is to map a vector sequence of 120x33x3 to a latent audio code sequence of 1x754.
 Due to the layered approach of quantization in a RVQ codebook, our sequence-to-sequence model most reconstruct the audio codes autoregressively.

 ### Transition to WGAN Framework
 Initially, the model employed a standard sequence-to-sequence transformer, focusing primarily on generating audio codes using NLLLoss (Negative Log Likelihood Loss).
-The recent integration of the Wasserstein Generative Adversarial Network (WGAN) framework marks a significant evolution in the model's architecture.
+The recent integration of the Wasserstein Generative Adversarial Network (WGAN) framework marks an evolution in the model's architecture.
 This update enhances the model's ability to produce more realistic geneerate audio.
 The details of this architecutral change are desrcribed below in the 'Training' section of this document.

+### Comparison to Latent Diffusion
+On the 'latent_diffsuion' branch of this project I am exploring the using of conditonal latent diffusion to generate novel latent audio codes.
+This architecture is still under testing, howver it has allowed me to run more experiments since I don't run into the quadratic memory constraints imposed by autoregressive transformers.
+This model is trained using cross entropy loss to score the generated vs target latent vectors, as well as with a preceptual, derived from the MSE between beat onset detection evalauted on the generated and target .wav files.

 ## Training